2017 Monaco Grand Prix: Race

 Räikkönen led from the start until he pitted on lap 33.
 His teammate Vettel stayed out longer and when he eventually pitted, he came out ahead of Räikkönen and went on to win his 3rd race of the season and extended his championship lead to 25 points over Hamilton, who finished in 7th in a recovery drive after his poor qualifying.
 This win gave Ferrari their first 1-2 finish since the controversial 2010 German Grand Prix.
 Daniel Ricciardo finished in 3rd, despite lightly hitting the wall late in the race, jumping both Bottas and Verstappen by staying out longer on the ultra-softs in a strategy akin to Sebastian Vettel.
-Carlos Sainz had his best finish of the year with 6th for Toro Rosso.
+Carlos Sainz had his best finish of the year so far with 6th for Toro Rosso.
 He was followed by Hamilton, Grosjean, Massa and Magnussen, who rounded off the points.
 It was the first time in Haas' history that they achieved a double points finish.
 It was also the first time in 2017 that both Force Indias finished out of the points with a late collision between Pérez and Kvyat, while running in the points, sent Pérez to last and Kvyat out of the race.
 Stoffel Vandoorne looked set to score McLaren's first points of the season before hitting the wall after being forced onto the breaking up asphalt by Sergio Pérez.
 Jenson Button, meanwhile, retired with suspension damage on his one-off return, much like his original retirement in the 2016 Abu Dhabi Grand Prix, after colliding with Sauber's Pascal Wehrlein, leaving Wehrlein perched up vertically on the wall.
 The other Sauber of Marcus Ericsson retired after hitting the wall at turn 1 under the safety car.
 The Renault of Nico Hülkenberg retired early on with a gearbox failure, while running in 10th.
 Lance Stroll was another retiree.

 After the race Sergio Pérez and Jenson Button had two penalty points (each) added to their Super Licences, both for causing a collision.